 Having enough hydrochloric acid (HCl) is critical for good digestion.
 If the chyme (mixture of food, water and HCl) emptying from the stomach into the small intestines doesn’t contain enough stomach acid, the pancreas does not get stimulated enough to produce digestive enzymes and bicarbonate of soda in the small intestines.
 (Bicarbonate of soda is required in order to neutralize HCl for continued digestion in the intestines.)
 See How to Take Hydrochloric Acid Supplements.

-Therefore, it is very important for the proper functioning of the pancreas to increase HCl in the stomach by taking betaine hydrochloric acid supplements and to also improve digestion in other ways – see Stomach Acid Problems for details on how digestion works, and how to improve it with foods, herbs and spices.
+Therefore, it is very important for the proper functioning of the pancreas to ensure the stomach produces enough acids.
+Some people need to take betaine hydrochloric acid supplements and also improve digestion in other ways – see Stomach Acid Problems for details on how digestion works, and how to improve it with foods, herbs and spices.